 Manteigaria | Rua do Loreto 2, 1200-108 Lisboa, Portugal

 9. Take a day trip to Cascais

 A wonderful way to get to know more of Portugal is taking a day off to visit the fishing village of Cascais.
-Travelling from Lisbon to Caiscais by train is actually fairly easy.
+Travelling from Lisbon to Cascais by train is actually fairly easy.
 Head over to Cais do Sodré Station for a 30min picturesque and relaxing journey along the coast.
 You will soon see the resort’s spectacular sandy beaches and marine scenery.
 Along the promenade, a multitude of shops, bars and restaurants serving fresh seafood welcome the thousands of tourists that visit Cascais every year.
 It was the royal holiday destination of choice after all!

 For those looking for a healthy option after overindulging on Pastéis, don’t miss the amazing Café Galeria House of Wonders.
-With a bohemian interior, colourful frooftop with magnificent views of Cascais and, of course, fresh options in the menu, it has the perfect relaxing vibe.
+With a bohemian interior, colourful rooftop with magnificent views of Cascais and, of course, fresh options in the menu, it has the perfect relaxing vibe.

 Café Galeria House of Wonders | 436, R. da Misericórdia 53, Cascais, Portugal